jeroenvermeulen/JeVe_EasyOTA/README.md

 - [ ] AdHoc network firmware sync - if you have ESP AdHoc network and update one device, all get updated
 - [ ] Firmware sync - you can setup a bunch of devices on the same network you want to keep firmware synchronized without actual AdHoc

+## How it works

+This library tries to connect to configured APs first.
+Then if those fail ,tries to scan for open networks and connect to those.
+If it is not possible to connect to neither configured nor open networks - it falls back to AP mode.

 # Installation

 ## Install as ZIP